 Soon after, in 1974, under the leadership of Dr. O. Ross McIntyre, Professor of Medicine, NCCC branched out into medical oncology, surgical oncology, pediatric oncology, diagnostic radiology, pathology, biomedical engineering, screening, detection and pharmacology.

 In 1978, NCCC was approved and funded as an NCI-designated Cancer Center.
-NCCC has successfully renewed this core grant every three to five years since 1978, putting the center into its 5th decade of continuous funding and designation by the NCI.
+We have successfully renewed this core grant every three to five years since 1978, putting the center into its 5th decade of continuous funding and designation by the NCI.
 In 1990, NCCC was designated by the NCI as a Comprehensive Cancer Center in recognition of the breadth and excellence of its programs in cancer prevention, detection, treatment, research and education.

-Today, as one of only 51 NCI-designated Comprehensive Cancer Centers nationwide, and the only one in northern New England, NCCC’s commitment to our communities remains to strive for excellence, outreach and education through innovative research and personalized, compassionate patient-centered cancer care close to the comfort of home.
+Today, as one of only 51 NCI-designated Comprehensive Cancer Centers nationwide, and the only one in northern New England, our commitment to our communities remains to strive for excellence, outreach and education through innovative research and personalized, compassionate patient-centered cancer care close to the comfort of home.